slclub/easy/readme.md

 > ### Encoder

 Encode/Decode transferred data. you can also customize this component.
-By default, we support two typs : json and protobuf.
+By default, we support two types : json and protobuf.

 - Interface